fillumina/collections/README.md

 Different kind of containers:

+* `ImmutableList` is an explicictly immutable list that can be safely shared between objects (other containers in this collections have explicitly immutable versions too).
 * `BiMap` is a compliant `Map` implementation based on `AbstractEntryMap` where value unicity is enforced in addition to usual key unicity.
 It's symmetrical and its mapping can be reversed on both ways.
-* `Matrix` allows an easy creation (it resizes automatically), manipulation and visualization of bi-dimensional matrices of objects.
-It can be considered as multi-associative map.
-It can be created from an existing map.
+* `Matrix` it's a multi-associative map, can be created from an existing map, with a builder or just by adding values to the bi-dimensional matrix.
+It's aimed towards space efficiency and not speed of access.
 * `MultiMap` it's a map that allows multiple keys for each value.
 It can generate tree structures that reflect the associations between keys and offers useful methods to inspect and extract data out of it.
 * `Holder` contains a mutable value to be used inside non concurrent lambdas.
 * `Counter` contains a counter that can be used inside non concurrent lambdas.